Rest, Relaxation and Recreation in Jakarta

 Many expatriate homes have their own swimming pool and housing complexes and apartments often have a pool and other facilities, such as: fitness center, and tennis courts.
 Sometimes it's nice to go out for a change of atmosphere and to socialize, and the ideal place is one of the family-oriented sports clubs.

-The American Embassy Recreation Association or AERA, usually called just the American Club, is very popular and centrally located in Kebayoran Baru.
+The American Embassy Commissary Recreation Association (AECRA), usually called just the American Club, is very popular and centrally located in Kebayoran Baru.
 Membership is open to Americans and limited numbers of other nationalities.
 The facilities include an open-air restaurant and air-conditioned bar/restaurant, family recreation room, children's playroom, a well equipped fitness center, large swimming pool and small pooland play area for young children, as well as basketball and tennis courts.
 AERA offers a wide variety of classes and activities and monthly celebrationsof special events.

 Private business clubs offer social and business entertaining facilities and activities.